tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

 });
 ```

-You'll notice the first layer of the model is actually a flatten layer.
+You'll notice the first layer of the model is actually a `flatten` layer.
 We
 need to flatten the input to a vector so we can use them in a dense layer.
 The
-`inputShape` argument to the flatten layer corresponds to the shape of the activation from our modified MobileNet.
+`inputShape` argument to the flatten layer corresponds to the shape of the
+activation from our truncated MobileNet.

 The next layer we'll add is a dense layer.
 We're going to initialize it
 with units chosen by the user from the UI, use a `relu`